mottalrd/vim/cheatsheet.md

 * zR - open all folds (<leader>ad)
 * zM - close all folds (<leader>af)
 * zv - expand folds to reveal cursor

-# Configuration
-* vim -V9myVim.log - start vim and saves a log of everything it does in this file when you close

 # Editing
 * r - replace a single character (does not use insert mode)